ohager/nanoflux/_posts/2016-07-05-fusion-api.md

 __nanoflux Fusion__ works with a dedicated single store only.
 This method returns this store, i.e. a normal *nanoflux* store.
 It is already connected to the default dispatcher, so there`s no need to care about the internals.

-This store has only two public method, which are
+This store has only two public functions, which are

  - `getState()`, which returns the __immutable__ application state.
  - `subscribe()`, which connects components to listen to changes on this store (the same as in *nanoflux*)